 Where is Cenote Zapote?

-Cenote Zapote is located near Puerto Morelos, Mexico, which is about 30 minutes north of Playa del Carmen.
+Cenote Zapote is one of the best cenotes near Puerto Morelos, Mexico, which is about 30 minutes north of Playa del Carmen.
 The ecopark is located along the Ruta de los Cenotes, which is an old road between Puerto Morelos and Valladolid.

 Cenote Zapote Tour Itinerary